chrscmpl/TheOdinProject/Foundations/3.HTML-Foundations/6.Links-And-Images/Knowledge-Check.md

 ## **What is an attribute?**

-It is an argument to be put in the opening tag of an element that adds additional information to it. ex. `<a href="./pages/about.html">about</a>`
+<p>It is an argument to be put in the opening tag of an element that adds additional information to it.</p>
+ex. `<a href="./pages/about.html">about</a>`

 ---